mjesusdev/mjesusdev/README.md

 My name is Manuel Jesus, I'm from Spain, specifically from Seville (in South) 🧡 and I'm Web Developer 👨‍💻 in constant learning Technology and Working 💪

 - 🔭 I’m currently working with some projects, my portfolio made with Vue 3 💚 and React projects
-- 🌱 I’m currently learning Tailwind CSS 💙 and more! 🦄
+- 🌱 I’m currently learning Bootstrap 5, Tailwind CSS 💙 and more! 🦄
 - ⚡ If you interesting tips of programming (JS, React and more), follow my Twitter and some followed by
 - ✨ Also I'm on some discord channels to learn more about technology, discuss with the community
+- 💖 In my free time I learn about Cibersecurity, Privacy with news on Internet, just like videos and read books 🖖

 ## You can find me on 🌍